Cross-Entropy Based Importance Sampling for Stochastic Simulation Models: Background

 where $\mathbf{X}_i$, $i = 1,\ldots,n$, is sampled from $q\!\left(\mathbf{x}\right)$ instead of $f\!\left(\mathbf{x}\right)$ \cite{kroese:2011handbook}. $Y_i$ is the output from the simulator corresponding to the input $\mathbf{X}_i$.
 The variance of $\hat{P}_{DIS}$ is minimized if $\mathbf{X}$ is sampled from the optimal IS density \cite{kahn1953}

 Here, the indicator function $\mathbb{I}\left(g(\mathbf{x}) > l\right)$ can be evaluated only by running the simulator since the function $g(\mathbf{x})$ is unknown.
 The denominator $\mathbb{P}\!\left(Y > l\right)$ is the unknown quantity that we want to estimate.
-Thus, $q_{DIS}$ is not implementable in practice, and approximation of $q_{DIS}$ is required.
-As mentioned above, for the deterministic simulation model, the optimal IS density can be approximated using methods such as a metamodel-based method or the CE method.
-Hereafter, we call the IS method for a deterministic simulation model DIS.
+Thus, $q_{DIS}$ is not implementable in practice, and approximation of $q_{DIS}$ is required. {As mentioned above, for the deterministic simulation model, the optimal IS density can be approximated using methods such as the metamodel-based method (\textit{e.g.}, by building a metamodel of $g(\mathbf{x})$ or $\mathbb{I}\left(g(\mathbf{x}) > l\right)$ to construct a parametric or nonparametric IS density) and the CE method (\textit{e.g.}, by finding a parametric IS density close to $q_{DIS}$ in terms of CE).} Hereafter, we call the IS method for a deterministic simulation model DIS.

 For the stochastic simulation model, to capture the extra randomness, the unbiased IS estimator becomes